Insights

 #1 Know Your Audience

-Jon Acuff, New York Times Bestselling Author and Keynote Speaker, shares a story in his book Soundtracks about speaking at a dental conference in Orlando.
+Jon Acuff, New York Times Bestselling author and keynote speaker, shares a story in his book Soundtracks about speaking at a dental conference in Orlando.
 After he finished his 75-minute keynote, the event organizer told him he was funnier than the previous year’s speaker: Jerry Seinfeld.

-Jon reflected on that moment and shared that he actually wasn’t funnier than Seinfeld, but he did know his audience.
+Acuff reflected on that moment and shared that he actually wasn’t funnier than Seinfeld, but he did know his audience.

 Why?
 Because he put in the work.
 He talked with a dental salesman beforehand and asked him everything he could about his company, their products, and the culture.
 That allowed him to add bits about dental hand tools and the Cavitron 300 to his speech, which deeply resonated and humored his audience of dental professionals.